-Pursuant to the separation agreement and certain other agreements we entered into with Alkermes, we have assumed and agreed to indemnify Alkermes for certain liabilities for uncapped amounts, which may include, among other items, associated defense costs, settlement amounts and judgments, as discussed further in "Certain Relationships and Related Person Transactions-Relationship with Alkermes-Agreements with Alkermes" in our Form 10.
-Payments pursuant to these indemnities may be significant and could harm our business, particularly indemnities relating to our actions that could impact the tax-free nature of the separation and distribution and certain related transactions.
-Third parties could also seek to hold us responsible for liabilities of the Alkermes business.
-Alkermes has agreed to indemnify us for liabilities of the Alkermes business, but such indemnity from Alkermes may not be sufficient to protect us against the full amount of such liabilities, and Alkermes may not fully satisfy its indemnification obligations.
-Moreover, even if we ultimately succeed in recovering from Alkermes any amounts for which we are held liable, we may be temporarily required to bear these losses ourselves.
-In addition, pursuant to the separation agreement and certain other agreements we entered into with Alkermes, we have agreed to undertake certain obligations for the benefit of Alkermes and its former employees who became employees of ours following the Separation.
-If we fail to comply with such obligations, we may be liable to Alkermes.
+Pursuant to the separation agreement and certain other agreements we entered into with Alkermes, the Former Parent, we have assumed and agreed to indemnify Alkermes the Former Parent for certain liabilities for uncapped amounts, which may include, among other items, associated defense costs, settlement amounts and judgments, as discussed further in "Certain Relationships Note 1, Organization and Related Person Transactions-Relationship with Alkermes-Agreements with Alkermes" Description of Business, in the notes to the consolidated financial statements in our Annual Report on Form 10-K. Payments pursuant to these indemnities may be significant and could harm our business, particularly indemnities relating to our actions that could impact the tax-free nature of the separation Separation and distribution the Distribution and certain related transactions.
+Third parties could also seek to hold us responsible for liabilities of the Alkermes Former Parent's business.
+Alkermes The Former Parent has agreed to indemnify us for liabilities of the Alkermes Former Parent's business, but such indemnity from Alkermes the Former Parent may not be sufficient to protect us against the full amount of such liabilities, and Alkermes the Former Parent may not fully satisfy its indemnification obligations.
+Moreover, even if we ultimately succeed in recovering from Alkermes the Former Parent any amounts for which we are held liable, we may be temporarily required to bear these losses ourselves.
+In addition, pursuant to the separation agreement and certain other agreements we entered into with Alkermes, the Former Parent, we have agreed to undertake certain obligations for the benefit of Alkermes the Former Parent and its former employees who became employees of ours following the Separation.
+If we fail to comply with such obligations, we may be liable to Alkermes, the Former Parent.
 Each of these risks could harm our business, prospects, financial condition and results of operations.

-The separation may impede our ability to attract and retain key personnel, which could materially harm our business.
+The separation Separation may impede our ability to attract and retain key personnel, which could materially harm our business.

 Our success will depend in large part upon the leadership and performance of our management team and other key employees.
 Operating as an independent company will demand a significant amount of time and effort from our management and other employees and may give rise to increased employee turnover.
 If we lose the services of members of our management team or other key employees, we may not be able to successfully manage our business or achieve our business objectives.
-Following the separation, we will need to continue to attract and retain qualified key personnel in a highly competitive environment.
+Following the separation, Separation, we will need to continue to attract and retain qualified key personnel in a highly competitive environment.
 Our ability to attract, recruit and retain such talent will depend on a number of factors, including the hiring practices of our competitors, the performance of our development programs, our compensation and benefits, work location and work environment and economic conditions affecting our industry generally.
 If we cannot effectively hire and retain qualified employees, our business, prospects, financial condition and results of operations could suffer.